solarlayout/2023.0223/README.md

 Each instance (denoted by "district_`<span>`$a$-`<span>`$b$") represents a grid-connected solar power plant with a set of photovoltaic arrays (PVAs) continuously placed in a PV farm.
 Here, $a$ is the number of districts, and $b$ is an index representing different layout shapes.
 Each district in these plants has 109 slots of PVAs, one of which is removed to install an inverter.

-Please see [data](data) folder to view the data and detaileddescriptions.
+Please see [data](data) directory to view the data and detailed descriptions.

 ## Results